How Will PPP Loans & EIDL Advances Affect My State & Federal Taxes?

 While your forgiven PPP loan funds may be exempt from federal taxation, you may still be required to claim these funds as taxable income when filing your state tax return.
-How your forgiven loan is taxed at the state level is dependent upon your state’s compliance with the Internal Revenue Code (IRC).
+How your forgiven loan is taxed at the state level depends on your state’s compliance with the Internal Revenue Code (IRC).
 Over 20 states have rolling conformity, meaning that they conform to the IRC as changes and amendments occur.

 Other states, however, have different rules when it comes to IRC conformity.
-This includes:
+These include:

-- Static Conformity: Also known as fixed-date conformity; conforms with the IRC occurs on a specific date
+- Static Conformity: Also known as fixed-date conformity; conforming with the IRC occurs on a specific date

 - Annual Conformity: Conforms with the IRC on an annual basis